SarveshhRathod/TmdbProxy/README.md

 💡 Append To Response

-Multiple related resources can be requested using a single API call.
+Multiple related resources can be requested through a single request.

 GET /api/v1/movie/27205?append_to_response=credits,videos,images,recommendations,similar

-This can reduce the number of network requests required by your application.
+This can reduce the number of individual requests required by the client.

 ---